Tooele City Attorney

 (b) an engineer’s written estimate of the Construction Cost of the Eligible Public Improvements, or an affidavit of the actual Construction Cost of the Eligible Public Improvements plus copies of receipts and paid invoices.
 Both the estimated and /or actual Construction Cost must be approved by the Director of Public Works or City Engineer.

 (5) An Application for Reimbursement is not retroactive and may not seek reimbursement for uses or land development activities which exist as of, or have been approved by the City Council prior to, the effective date of the Application for Reimbursement.

 (6) After an Application for Reimbursement is filed, the Prior Developer shall be under an affirmative duty to deliver to the City written notice of the identity of any development which the Prior Developer has knowledge or reason to believe will benefit from Public Improvements installed by the Prior Developer, and whether and to what extent the Subsequent Developer should share in the Cost Differential.
-The notice must be delivered to the Public Works Director or City Engineer prior to the benefitting development’s final subdivision plat approval or, in the case of a site plan, prior to the issuance of a building permit.
+The notice must be delivered to the Public Works Director or City Engineer prior to or with the benefitting development’s final subdivision plat application or, in the case of a site plan, prior to the issuance of a building permit.

 (7) When the Prior Developer has complied with the provisions of this Section, the City will make a reasonable effort to collect the Subsequent Developer’s pro-rata share of the Cost Differential, minus the Depreciation Value, on behalf of the Prior Developer.

 (8) Before making any payments to the Prior Developer pursuant to this Section, the City shall retain from amounts collected from a Subsequent Developer an administrative fee in the amount of 10% of said amounts collected, with a minimum administrative fee of $100.